SvnvmD/crypto_price/README.md

 This project uses [Lab: CoinAPI Rest API](https://www.coinapi.io/) to get the prices of crypto-currencies in different fiat currencies.

+Create your own dart file(lib/coin_api.dart) to write your REST API config.
+An example page (lib/coin_api_example.dart)is added to this project for your reference.

-For more detailed explaination of the project, visit my blog
+For more detailed explanation of the project, visit my blog
 - [Bhutan IO - Building Cryto-price App in Flutter](https://bhutanio.com)

 ## Get Flutter Documentation